noahcui/bochengcui.github.io/index.md

 ### Experience

-Durham, New Hampshire September 2021- Present\n
+Durham, New Hampshire September 2021- Present

 University of New Hampshire College of Engineering and Physical Sciences Teaching Assistant.\n
 • TA for 1 ungraduated-level and 1 graduate-level CS courses.
 (System area)\n